 USU Extension Sustainability Summer Camps are designed to foster awareness and behavior change among youth through activities and reflection in the five major areas of environmental sustainability: Land, Air, Food, Water, and Energy.
 Objectives are to help youth 1) Discuss and reflect on key sustainability concepts; 2) Engage in daily activities that improve the natural environment; and 3) Learn daily actions extending beyond the camp that lessen their impact on our environment and conserve resources.

-In August 2014, USU Extension Sustainability, in partnership with Canyonlands Field Institute, also launched a Sustainable You!
+From March 30-April 2, 2015, USU Extension Sustainability, in partnership with Canyonlands Field Institute, is delivering a Sustainable You!
 Summer Camp at Canyonlands Field Institute headquarters in Moab, UT.
-Click here for more information.
+A similar camp was piloted in Moab in August 2014.
+Click here for more information including how to register.

 Two sustainability camps were offered in the Summer of 2013: One at Stokes Nature Center in Logan, UT and the other at Swaner Preserve and EcoCenter in Park City, UT.
 More information can be found, here, along with how parents registered.
 Stay tuned for future Sustainable You! camps in these and other locations.